maflcko/b-c-gui-translations-review/reviews/mi.md

         <source>This operation needs your wallet passphrase to unlock the wallet.</source>
         <translation>Kia whakapiri tēnei mahi ki tō whakapuaki moni hei whakawhiti i te whare moni.</translation>

 YES
 The translation is problematic.
-The English text says, "This operation needs your wallet passphrase to unlock the wallet."
-The translation given means something more like "Please attach this action to your wallet statement to transfer the money house," which is inaccurate and awkward.
+The phrase "Kia whakapiri tēnei mahi ki tō whakapuaki moni hei whakawhiti i te whare moni." is not an accurate rendering of the original.
+"Whakapuaki moni" does not directly refer to "passphrase" (it suggests "declare money" or "utter money"), and "whare moni" is better for "bank" rather than "wallet" in this technical context.

 Correct translation:
-Me whakauru koe i tō kupuhipa pūkete hei iriti i te pūkete mō tēnei mahi.
+Me whakamahi tō kupuhipa pūkete moni hei iriti i te pūkete moni mō tēnei mahi.
 ```

 ```